majkinetor/au/README.md

 ### Custom script

-It is possible to specify custom user script in Update-AUPackages `Options` parameter (key `Options.Script`) that will be called before and after update.
-The script receives two arguments: `$Phase` and `$Info`.
+It is possible to specify custom user script in Update-AUPackages `Options` parameter (key `Options.Script`) that will be called before and after the update.
+The script receives two arguments: `$Phase` and `$Arg`.
 Currently phase can be one of the words `start` or `end`.
-Info contains all details about that run.
-Use `$Info | Get-Members` to see what information is available.
+Arg contains list of packages to be checked in the start phase and `info` object in the 'end' phase which contains all the details about that run.
+Use `$Arg | Get-Members` to see what kind of information is available.

-The purpose of this function is to attach custom logic at the end of the process (save results to gist, push to git or svn etc.).
+The purpose of this script is to attach custom logic at the end of the process (save results to gist, push to git or svn etc.).

 ## Other functions